 Aligning your interests with business needs will help you find meaningful work — while also getting noticed in the process.
 If you’re interested in improving your public speaking skills, it might be helpful to ask to sit in on large group meetings where you can provide your input and brainstorm with the team when necessary.
 If you would like to learn more about writing press releases for the Public Relations team, ask to proofread and edit previous ones and then work your way up to attempting to write your own press release.

 Overall, there are so many opportunities that an internship provides when it comes to skill-building.
-If you are passionate about learning and becoming a more experienced professional, taking the time to master a few skills will provide valuable benefits not only for the duration of the internship but for the rest of your professional career.
+If you are passionate about learning and becoming a more experienced professional, taking the time to learn a few skills will provide valuable benefits not only for the duration of the internship but for the rest of your professional career.

 Whether you’re building your professional network, developing skills that are applicable in the real world, strengthening your résumé with meaningful work, or making lasting connections with other interns, there are truly so many ways for us as interns to learn and grow throughout our experience.

 It is essential going into an internship to keep an open mind and utilize all the fantastic opportunities offered through your experience.
 Although interns should take their jobs as seriously as if they are full-time employees, this is also the time to figure out precisely what it is we want to do with our career goals and the kinds of people that we hope to surround ourselves with in our career.
 Learn what areas of business and operations you’d like to pursue in the future and continue to embrace all the connections and friendships made throughout the process.